jayfuku/jayfuku/README.md

 📖 I enjoy learning new things and take every opportunity to grow as both a person and as a coder.

-⚡ Outside of coding, I enjoy playing Puzzle & Dragons and the MCU!
+⚡ Outside of coding, I enjoy playing Puzzle & Dragons and Super Smash Bros!

 📫 You can reach me through direct messages on github!